-Deploying a simple dictator game (see Table 1's description) among both children (n = 833) and adults (n = 255) across eight populations (Figure 1), ranging from hunter-gatherers in Tanzania to urbanites in Berlin, House et. al. assessed people's willingness to share equally with an anonymous partner.
-Participants had to pick one of two possible allocations: (A) two rewards for themselves or nothing for their partner (2/0), or (B) one reward for themselves and one for their partner (1/1).
-Before making their decision, participants were randomly assigned to see one of three videos in which an adult from their community states either that (1) the 1/1 option is 'good' and the 2/0 'bad' (Fair condition), (2) the 2/0 is 'good' and the 1/1 'bad' (Selfish), or (3) both are ok (Neutral).
-After making their choices, many participants were then shown both the Fair and Selfish videos and asked which makes the 'more correct' statement about the decision-a normative assessment.
+an anonymous partner.
+Participants had to pick one of two possible allocations: two rewards for themselves and nothing for their partner (2/0), or one reward for themselves and one for their partner (1/1).
+Before making their decision, participants were randomly assigned to see one of three videos in which an adult from their community stated that (a) the 1/1 option was good and the 2/0 bad (fair condition), (b) the 2/0 was good and the 1/1 bad (selfish condition), or (c) both were ok (neutral condition).
+After making their choices, many participants were shown both the fair and the selfish condition videos and asked which statement was more correct-a normative assessment.

-For adults across these populations, Figure 1a shows the estimated average frequencies of costly 1/1 choices (the horizontal bars) and 'more correct' judgments of the Fair videos (triangular points).
-Unsurprisingly, adults were more likely to make 1/1 choices in places where this was judged as 'more correct.'
-Analyses revealed that adult's choices are influenced by both their own preferences regarding which choice is more correct and the normative judgments of their communities.
+Figure 1a shows that, unsurprisingly, adults were more likely to make 1/1 choices in places where this was judged as more correct.
+The analysis reveals that adult's choices are influenced both by their own preferences regarding which choice is more correct and by the normative judgments of their communities.
 These findings indicate a role for normative concerns in adults' decisions.

 Turning to the developmental data, Figure 1b models the age trajectories of the 1/1 choices.
-In all societies, as they get older, children moved toward both the behaviors and normative judgments of the adults in their societies, leading to quite different trajectories across societies.
-This suggest that norms not only influence adult behavior but shape child development.
-Notably, divergent developmental trajectories for costly social behaviors, like those shown here, are not unusual in cross-cultural studies of child development (Blake et al. 2015a; House et al. 2013b; Rochat et al. 2009); thus, the apparent size of cross-cultural differences in psychology will depend on the age at which children are compared.
-Clearly, WEIRD children do not provide a good approximation for Homo sapiens.
+In all societies, as they got older, children moved toward both the behaviors and the normative judgments of the adults, leading to quite different trajectories across societies.
+This suggests that norms not only influence adult behavior but also shape child development.
+Notably, divergent developmental trajectories for costly social behaviors, like those shown here, are not unusual in cross-cultural studies of child development (Blake et al. 2015a, House et al. 2013b, Rochat et al. 2009); thus, the apparent size of cross-cultural differences in psychology will depend on the age at which children are compared.
+Clearly, children from WEIRD (Western, educated, industrialized, rich, and democratic) societies do not provide a good approximation for Homo sapiens.

 In contrast to this population-level variation, the data also reveal a universal pattern in response to norms.
-First, across populations, children responded to the video statements (Fair, Selfish and Neutral) by moving their behavior in the normatively prescribed direction.
+First, across populations, children responded to the video statements (fair, selfish, and neutral) by moving their behavior in the normatively prescribed direction.
 This confirms that children respond to norms in this context.
 Second, as children moved through middle childhood, their behavior was better predicted by the normative preferences expressed by the adults in their communities.
-These patterns are consistent with theories proposing that middle childhood (roughly ages 6-11), a unique period of human life history, evolved to support cultural learning and, specifically, the acquisition of social norms (Henrich 2016).
+These patterns are consistent with theories proposing that middle childhood (roughly ages 6-11), a unique period in human life history, evolved to support cultural learning and, specifically, the acquisition of social norms (Henrich 2016).